Seán Binder

-Seán Binder (born 1996) is a German-born Irish human rights activist and certified rescue diver who has spent most of his life in Ireland.
+Seán Binder (born 1996) is a German human rights activist and certified rescue diver.
 The son of a refugee father from Vietnam and a German mother, he grew up in Ireland and later studied at universities in Dublin and London.
-From 2017 to 2018, he volunteered with a humanitarian non-governmental organization on Lesbos island, Greece, assisting refugees arriving in small boats from the nearby Turkish coast.
+From 2017 to 2018, he volunteered with a Greek humanitarian non-governmental organization on Lesbos island, Greece, assisting refugees arriving in small boats from the nearby Turkish coast.

-Along with Syrian refugee and human rights activist Sarah Mardini, he was arrested in 2018 and accused by Greek authorities of espionage, aiding illegal immigration and belonging to a criminal organization.
-These charges have been refuted by human rights organizations such as Amnesty International, denouncing the accusations against Mardini and other humanitarian workers as criminalization of humanitarian acts.
+Along with Syrian refugee and human rights activist Sarah Mardini, Binder was arrested in 2018 and accused by Greek authorities of espionage, aiding illegal immigration and belonging to a criminal organization.
+These charges have been refuted by human rights organizations such as Amnesty International, denouncing the accusations against Binder, Mardini and other humanitarian workers as criminalization of humanitarian acts.

+Following more than seven years of repeated legal proceedings, a court on the Greek island of Lesbos ruled on 15 January 2026 that “All defendants are acquitted of the charges” because their aim was “not to commit criminal acts but to provide humanitarian aid.”

 Early life and education

 Binder was born in Germany and moved with his German mother to Castlegregory, a small village on the Western coast of County Kerry, Ireland, at age five.
 He graduated in political science, economics, sociology and philosophy from Trinity College, Dublin, and also obtained a Master's degree in International Relations at the London School of Economics.
-Having focussed on conflict management during his studies, he decided to work as a volunteer with a Greek to get practical experience before finding a job.
+Having focused on conflict management during his studies, he decided to work as a volunteer with a Greek NGO to gain practical experience before finding a job.
 Binder is the son of a German mother and a Vietnamese father, who was a refugee from Vietnam when he met his future wife.
-This family history has been quoted as one reason for Binder's understanding and empathy with refugees.
+This family history has been quoted as one reason for Binder's solidarity and empathy with refugees.